Hoosiers vs. Golden Flashes: First Round Betting Trends, Record ATS, Home/Road Splits

 |143.8

-- Indiana has a 4-6 record against the spread while finishing 6-4 overall over its last 10 games.

-- In their past 10 games, the Hoosiers have gone over the total six times.

-- Kent State has gone 9-1 over its last 10 games, with a 7-3 record against the spread in that span.
+- Indiana has gone 6-4 in its last 10 contests, with a 4-6 record against the spread in that span.

-- Five of the Golden Flashes' past 10 outings have gone over the total.
+- Six of Hoosiers' past 10 contests have gone over the total.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.